ait-tr/cohort41/basic_programming/lesson_10/theory.md

 ## Methods

-**Methods** in Java are a complete sequence of actions (instructions) aimed at solving a specific task.
+**Methods** in Java are a complete sequence of actions (instructions) aimed at solving a specific code.task.

 ```
 [modifiers] returnType methodName ([parameters]) {